 This page provides information on the UVW Randomizer Map.

-In the image shown here, Randomize had its type set to By object ID.
+In the image shown here, Randomize had its type set to By element.

-In this example, the Randomize mode is set to By object ID, which means that the Object ID is taken into consideration when scaling the texture.
-The texture is scaled by the U scale, whose variance ranges from 20% to 100%.
+In this example, the Randomize mode is set to By element.
+The texture is scaled by the U scale, whose variance ranges from 10% to 150%.

 By name – Generates a color index based on the name of the node that the texture is applied to.
 This allows the color to remain consistent if the object is merged into another scene, or X-Ref'd etc.;